 Who is eligible to participate on CodeMontana?

-Any high school student enrolled in a public or private school or being homeschooled and currently residing in the state of Montana.
+Any Middle or High school student enrolled in a public or private school or being homeschooled and currently residing in the state of Montana.

 Today we have many more high paying computer related jobs in Montana than college graduates.
 In fact both Montana State University and University of Montana only produce about 14% of the Computer Science graduates that Montana high tech businesses would hire if more were available.
 Plus, the starting salaries in Montana for these jobs range from $45,000 to $85,000 making them some of the best paying jobs in the state.
 The current result is an underperforming economy and more of our young people leaving the state.